talkable/talkable-docs/source/web_hooks/referral.rst

 Referral Webhook
 =================

-The Talkable Referral Webhook notifies your endpoint that an Advocate (referrer) referral status has become  “Approved” or “Unblocked” specifically for a Friend (referee) purchase or event.
+The Talkable Referral Webhook notifies your endpoint that an |advocate| referral status has become “Approved” or “Unblocked” specifically for a |friend| purchase or event.

 Use cases for the Referral Webhook include:

 * Providing account credit or account upgrades to an Advocate as a reward
 * Giving non-monetary rewards such as physical gifts to an Advocate
 * Sending automated ‘Thank You’ emails after a reward is given to an Advocate
 * Data for business intelligence or analytics systems to track when Advocates receive rewards

 .. raw:: html

    <h2>When does Talkable call the Referral Webhook?</h2>

 Talkable Referral Webhook is triggered any time an Advocate referral status has become “Approved” or “Unblocked” specifically for a Friend purchase or event.

 **Note:** Referral Webhook triggers only for Advocate rewards specifically from a Friend Purchase or Friend Event (such as signup event or subscription purchase event).
 To receive notification of both Advocate and Friend rewards use the Rewards Webhook.

 .. raw:: html

    <h2>Payload parameters provided for Referral Webhook</h2>